-Reviewed by Michael Alberg-Seberich, Active Philanthropy, Germany
+Reviewed by Michael Alberg-Seberich, Wider Sense, Germany

 How many letters does the word philanthropy have?
 Twelve, exactly.
 How many vowels and consonants?
 Three and nine.
 What does that say about the actual impact of philanthropy?
 Nothing, but we have counted something and applied some metrics to the field.
 Yes, this is an exaggerated example, but it demonstrates quite well the use of ‘excessive measurement and inappropriate measurement’ which happens if metrics go wrong.
 In his book The Tyranny of Metrics the historian Jerry Z. Muller calls this phenomena ‘metrics fixation’.